kmclaughlin/kmclaughlin.github.io/projects/NI property analysis/NI_property_analysis_cleaning.md

     Garage                         4 object

-So we have 766350 rows of 16 columns, seems about right for every house in Northern Ireland.
-There should be 76,6350 unique addresses too but there are 2,465‬ too few probably missing.
+So we have 766,350 rows of 16 columns, seems about right for every house in Northern Ireland.
+There should be 766,350 unique addresses too but there are 2,465‬ too few.

 11 districts, 432 wards, 22472 streets.
 I know the districts is correct and the others look about right, though these will only be wards and streets with houses on them.

-My knowledge of NI geography isn't great but I'm pretty sure there aren't 12 counties, so that will need furthar investigation.
+My knowledge of NI geography isn't great but I'm pretty sure there aren't 12 counties, so that will need further investigation.

 And why are there 7 options for central heating and 4 for whether the property has a garage?